How A $65 Billion Financial Group Implemented Risk Management Best Practices with Trintech

 Automated Compliance in Action: Western & Southern Financial Group

-Let’s explore a real-life example of how these risk management best practices can be applied to the Record to Report with Trintech’s solutions.
+Let’s explore a real-life example of how these risk management best practices can be applied to the financial close process with Trintech’s solutions.

 Western & Southern Financial Group manages assets totaling $65 billion, including six life insurance companies — each with their own separate chart of accounts as well as their own reconciliation and compliance processes.
-In order to address their Record to Report challenges, the organization consolidated its life insurance companies into a standard chart of accounts.
+In order to address their financial close process challenges, the organization consolidated its life insurance companies into a standard chart of accounts.
 However, each business function still maintained its own manual method of documenting, reconciling, and tracking reconciliations.

 With 7,000 general ledger accounts to reconcile monthly, it became clear that Western & Southern required an automated solution to not only reconcile consistently but create an effective control framework to keep their organization compliant.